billswartz7/utd.tools/README.md

 In order to compile and build under WSL, assuming your are using the default Ubuntu distribution, you will need the following packages:

-gcc g++ make openssl libssl-dev zlib1g-dev libx11-dev
+gcc g++ make openssl libssl-dev zlib1g-dev libx11-dev libbz2-dev libffi-dev

-and if you want reasonable fonts these two packages xfonts-100dpi xfonts-base
+and if you want reasonable fonts these two packages:

+xfonts-base xfonts-100dpi

 You should use the command
-sudo apt install gcc g++ make openssl libssl-dev zlib1g-dev libx11-dev
+sudo apt install gcc g++ make openssl libssl-dev zlib1g-dev libx11-dev libbz2-dev libffi-dev

+Optionally, you may want to install the readline package for use in Python:

+libreadline-dev

 After these packages are installed, you should be able to follow the steps under "Building as an ADVANCED USER" to successfully build